DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2023-07-26-customer-life-time-value.md

 seo_title: 'Customer Lifetime Value (CLV): A Comprehensive Guide for Data Science and Marketing'
 seo_type: article
+summary: This article provides a comprehensive exploration of Customer Lifetime Value (CLV), detailing its calculation methods, predictive models, and its importance in data-driven marketing strategies.
+It also covers how CLV can be integrated with other business data to optimize customer retention and enhance profitability.
 tags:
 - CLV
 - Predictive Analytics